zonemaster/zonemaster-backend/docs/Installation.md

 > **Note:** [Zonemaster::Engine] and [Zonemaster::LDNS] are dependencies of
 > Zonemaster::Backend.
 Zonemaster::LDNS has a special installation requirement,
-> and Zonemaster::Engine has a list of dependencies that you may not want to
+> and Zonemaster::Engine has a list of dependencies that you may prefer to
-> install from CPAN.
-Therefore we recommend that you follow the
+> install from your operating system distribution (rather than CPAN).
-> Zonemaster::Engine installation instruction to get them both and their
+> We recommend following the Zonemaster::Engine installation instruction.
-> dependencies properly installed.

 For details on supported versions of Perl, database engine and operating system for Zonemaster::Backend, see the [declaration of prerequisites].